 - You will have friendly consultants present until about 10pm on Friday, between 10am-10pm Saturday, and from 9am-noon on Sunday.
 These are faculty, grad students, local data professionals, or other professionals with field-specific knowledge of the dataset.
 They all have different areas of expertise, so if you get stuck on something, ask someone else later.
 Feel free to ask anything; this is not an exam, but a collaborate competition.
 Consultants are not there to write code for you, but they are there to help point you in the right direction!

 - For non-Wesleyan students: You may want to check with faculty members at your institution about coordinating rides and about check-in procedures for Inn at Middletown or the Radisson Hotel in Cromwell.

 - We recommend that every member of the team bring a laptop.

-- For Yale and UConn students: Wireless Internet access will be provided through the “eduroam” SSID on the Wesleyan network.
+- For Yale, Lafayette, and UConn students: Wireless Internet access will be provided through the “eduroam” SSID on the Wesleyan network.
 Make sure to configure “eduroam” at your home institution before DataFest!